RafalSolnica/currency-converter/README.md

 ## In makeing of this project I used:

-- HTML, BEM convention, Normalize.css, JavaScript, CSS
+- HTML, BEM convention
+- CSS, Normalize.css, Flexbox
+- JavaScript ES6+ features
 - minimalistic graphic style
 - simplicity of use